With apologies to Fiddler on the Roof’s Tevye, the traditional ways can only deliver so much.

 Is a software company’s application attracting new users or dropping them?
 Are sites in a particular product category suddenly seeing an influx of visitors?
 The answers to these kinds of traffic-data questions are manifestly valuable to traders, so it’s no surprise that web and app analytics services have become de rigueur tools in the alternative-data toolbox.

 A noteworthy player here is SimilarWeb.
-The service’s sophisticated data sets, available through a user-interface platform or direct API, encompass some 100 million sites and nearly five million apps, with coverage stretching back to 2015, according to the company.
-(The further coverage goes back, the more valuable the data set.)
-In May, it became the first alternative-data company to go public, seeking to expand its client focus beyond the hedge funds that first took notice.
+The service’s sophisticated data sets, available through a user-interface platform or direct API, encompass some 1 billion sites and eight million apps In May 2021, it became the first alternative-data company to go public, seeking to expand its client focus beyond the hedge funds that first took notice.

 Social Sentiment and Product Reviews

 Product reviews can also help firms decide whether to buy, sell or hold.
-Thinknum’s media outlet, the Business of Business, noted earlier this year that, before Peloton shares tumbled nearly 15 percent in the wake of a treadmill recall, the number of online reviews that included “terrible,” “awful,” “poor,” “bad” or “broken” had gone up from three, in 2019, to 31 — a signal to sell for those who were tuned in and so inclined.
+Thinknum’s media outlet, the Business of Business, noted, before Peloton shares tumbled nearly 15 percent in the wake of a treadmill recall, the number of online reviews that included “terrible,” “awful,” “poor,” “bad” or “broken” had gone up from three, in 2019, to 31 — a signal to sell for those who were tuned in and so inclined.

 Satellite Imagery